 - Venezuela has one of the world's highest crime rates.
 Violent crime, including murder, armed robbery, kidnapping, drive-by shootings and carjackings, is endemic.
 Australian officials have been instructed to adopt enhanced security measures when travelling by car.

 - If you do decide to travel, avoid central Caracas and the Sabana Grande area due to high levels of crime.
-Avoid walking or driving in any isolated areas, particularly at night.
+Avoid walking or driving in isolated areas, particularly at night.

-- Basic food, medicine and other personal care items are often difficult to obtain and there are often shortages.
+- Basic food, medicine and other personal care items are often difficult to obtain and there are frequent shortages.
 Protests, fighting and theft have occurred in reaction to the long wait times involved with queuing for basic necessities.
 Electricity rationing has occurred in the past and could return without warning.

-- A number of major international airlines have reduced or suspended flights to/from Venezuela.
+- A number of major international airlines have cancelled, reduced or suspended flights to/from Venezuela.
 Avianca, one of the larger airlines, temporarily suspended operations at the end of July 2017, and some other airlines have cancelled all flights.
 Contact your airline or travel provider for information on possible disruptions.

-- The Maiquetia Simon Bolivar Airport area and the road between the airport and Caracas is particularly dangerous due to violent crime.
+- The Maiquetia Simon Bolivar Airport area ,and the road between the airport and Caracas is particularly dangerous due to violent crime.
 There have been reports of muggings and kidnappings by criminals posing as taxi drivers.
 See

 Safety and security.

-Canadian Embassy located in Caracas provides consular assistance to Australians in Venezuela.
+Canadian Embassy in Caracas provides consular assistance to Australians in Venezuela.
 The Canadian Embassy has temporarily closed its office (as its location is close to protest areas) and has moved to an appointment only service, limiting assistance in an emergency.
 This service, which continues to be provided, includes the issuance of

 Provisional Travel Documents.
 The